tguimmaraess/universal/docs/gotchas.md

 You may read online and elsewhere that the recommended approach is to use `isPlatformBrowser` or `isPlatformServer`.
 This guidance is **incorrect**.
-This is because you wind up creating platform-specific code branches in your application code.
+This is because you wind up creating platform-specific code branches in your application code and will most likely have no effect.
 This not only increases the size of your application unnecessarily, but it also adds complexity that then has to be maintained.
-By separating code into separate platform-specific modules and implementations, your base code can remain about business logic, and platform-specific exceptions are handled as they should be: on a case-by-case abstraction basis.
+As of Angular 13 this can be easily done by separating components and modules in app.module and app.server.module files.
+Your base code can remain about business logic, and platform-specific exceptions are handled as they should be: on a case-by-case abstraction basis.
 This can be accomplished using Angular's Dependency Injection (DI) in order to remove the offending code and drop in a replacement at runtime.
 Here's an example: